-- 1. A manager's summary thoroughly documenting and explaining all rate adjustments requested - 2.
+- A manager's summary thoroughly documenting and explaining all rate adjustments requested. - 2.
 The contact information for the application the primary contact for the application may be a person within the applicant's organization other than the primary licence contact.
-The OEB will communicate with this person during the course of the application.
-After completion of the application, the OEB will revert communication to the primary licence contact
+The OEB will communicate with this person during the

-- 3. A completed rate generator model and supplementary workforms as applicable. provided by the OEB, both in electronic (i.e. Excel) and Adobe PDF format - 4.
-A PDF copy of the current tariff sheet - Supporting documentation cited within the application (e.g. excerpt of relevant past decisions and/or settlement agreements; validated reporting and recordkeeping requirements (RRR) data pre-populated in the rate generator model; other RRR data referred to in the application; and, the Revenue Requirement Workform (RRWF)) - 6.
-A statement as to who will be affected by the application, including identification of any specific customer(s) or customer groups that are or will be affected by a particular request or proposal - 7.
-Confirmation of the applicant's internet address for purposes of viewing the application and related documents - 8.
-A statement confirming the accuracy of the billing determinants for pre-populated models - 9.
-A text-searchable Adobe PDF format for all documents
+- course of the application.
+After completion of the application, the OEB will revert communication to the primary licence contact. - 3.
+A completed rate generator model1 and supplementary workforms2 as applicable, provided by the OEB, both in Excel and Adobe PDF format. - 4.
+A PDF copy of the current tariff sheet. - 5.
+Supporting documentation cited within the application (e.g. excerpt of relevant past decisions and/or settlement agreements; validated reporting and record-keeping requirements (RRR) data pre-populated in the rate generator model; other RRR data referred to in the application; and, the revenue requirement workform (RRWF).3 - 6.
+A statement as to who will be affected by the application, including identification of any specific customer(s) or customer groups that are or will be affected by a particular request or proposal. - 7.
+Confirmation of the applicant's internet address for purposes of viewing the application and related documents. - 8.
+A statement confirming the accuracy of the billing determinants for pre-populated models. - 9.
+A text-searchable Adobe PDF format for all documents.